mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 If the Ember.js application makes requests to a backend server that requires authorization and an authorizer is configured, Ember Simple Auth sets up an [`$.ajaxPrefilter`](http://api.jquery.com/jQuery.ajaxPrefilter/) that is used to authorize AJAX requests.
-An authorizer can be configured in the global configuration object:
+An authorizer can be configured in the application's environment object:

 ```js
 //config/environment.js